mehtulbastro/project_13/README.md

 sudo docker attach <container_name>
 ```

-- once in Ansible container "root@xxxxx000" and all configs have been updated...
+- once in ansible container (you will recognize by user "root@xxxxx000") and once all configs have been updated...

 ```
 cd /etc/ansible/roles